ethereum/web3.py/docs/web3.eth.account.rst

     and the hex-encoded transaction suitable for broadcast using :meth:`~web3.eth.Eth.sendRawTransaction`.

+    The transaction dict for executing contract methods may be created using :meth:`~web3.contract.Contract.prepareTransaction`.

     :param dict transaction_dict: the transaction with keys: nonce, chainId, to, data, value, gas, and gasPrice.
     :param private_key: the private key to sign the data with